Aceinna/docs_ins1000/user_outline.rst

 ------------------------

 The user can configure the NTRIP client settings using the NTRIP Client settings dialog (shown in Figure 14).
 To open the dialog, choose “System > NTRIP Client” from the menu shown in Figure 15.
 After all information is entered, press the [Set] button to configure the NTRIP client information.
 After seeing a message box with “Configuration finished”, restart the system to use the new NTRIP client settings.
 The user can also [Query] the current NTRIP client settings of the system.
 To get the settings, click the [Query] button in the NTRIP Client dialog and the information will show up.

+If user use "rtk2go.com" as server, the default password is "BETATEST".

 Previous NTRIP settings will be stored in the table below.
 The user can reuse previous settings by double-clicking that particular setting.